Active Crowds: Active crowds in the life and social science

 \subsection{Transport in biological systems}

 Another example where active particles play an important role are transport process in biological systems.
-We will discuss two important types of such processes in the following - chemotaxis and transport in neurons.
+We will discuss two important types of such processes in the following - chemotaxis and transport in neurones.